 In addition to his engineering ability, Jacob also contributes his knowledge of electronics through the maintenance and repair of equipment.
 Jacob can often be found at Afterhours engineering, assisting, or maintaining/repairing equipment as to ensure that any project that comes through Afterhours sounds great on its way out.

 “Unlike other studios, Afterhours Music has fine tuned itself over the years.
 After 34 years and over 200,000 hours of recording time under its belt, Afterhours knows what it takes to deliver a great sound.
 This place is my second home.”

 “I have recorded at many studios over the years and Afterhours is consistently among the very best for quality and professionalism.
 I will continue to use them for as long as I record.”

 "I was introduced to Afterhours over 20 years ago, and I immediately fell in love with the sound and the atmosphere and ultimately grew close to the owner, Hal Batt.
 I have yet to meet a producer, songwriter, and studio owner so passionate about the way the studio sounds.
 This place is, without a doubt, one of the best studios I've ever been to."

 Afterhours Music Recording Studios is conveniently accessible from both Miami International and Fort Lauderdale-Hollywood International Airport.

 Have any questions?
-Feel free to contact us via phone or the contact form below if you wish to learn more about our facility and DRW program, schedule a tour, or book a session.
+Feel free to contact us via phone (if there is no answer, please leave a message and we'll contact you as soon as we can) or the contact form below if you wish to learn more about our facility and DRW program, schedule a tour, or book a session.
 We look forward to hearing from you!

 1959 N.E.
 149th St